MarkusBordihn/BOs-Material-Elements/README.md

 ## Materials

+### Silver

+Silver is a new elements and can not be crafted.
+It is classified between Gold and Iron.

 ### Steel

 Steel is a new element and can be crafted with coke and raw iron ore in a blast furnace.